Engineering rules¶

 Avalon supports sequential execution of multiple rules.
 The order is vertical: the rule at the top executes first.

 By clicking Run, you select the target site and deployment mode (Dry Run or Deploy).
+Device connections follow the credential resolution cascade.

 The filtering engine¶